 Children with bedwetting often feel angry, moody, ashamed and bewildered.
 They find it embarrassing and uncomfortable and they think they are the only children who do it.

-This isolation makes them feel inhibited and they avoid taking part in any activities that mean they have to stay away from home overnight, such as school trips and sleep-overs at friends' homes for fear of being discovered.
+This isolation makes them feel inhibited and they avoid taking part in any activities that would have them stay away from home overnight, such as school trips and sleep-overs at friends' homes, for fear of being discovered.

-Parents also suffer and alternate between concern for their child and exhaustion from having their sleep interrupted and having to clean bedclothes regularly.
+Parents also suffer and alternate between concern for their child and exhaustion from having their sleep interrupted and having to clean bedclothes frequently.

 Please see our page Advice for Parents for more information.